 Why Credit Card Debt Is a Personal Finance Problem

-It’s encouraging that credit card debt levels have dropped—average credit utilization is currently at 25%, the lowest in a decade, according to Experian—but consumers still have a ways to go.
+It’s encouraging that credit card debt levels have dropped—average credit utilization is currently at 25%, the lowest in a decade, according to Experian—but consumers still have a long way to go.
 Even if you’re doing OK keeping up with your credit card payments, credit card debt may affect your life in ways you don’t realize or notice.

 Credit Card Debt Is Expensive